 Sin offering and salvation

-In my previous chapter, I briefly mentioned the part divine sprinkling played in John’s baptism.
-However, its purpose was too important to let that succinct passage suffice.
 The Hebrew sin offering, as formalised within the Mosaic Law, had variants relating to both the basic covenantal sacrifices.
 One arose from the Noahic peace offering and was conservative in its application.
-However, the other, which stemmed from the Edenic burnt offering, was applied in a bewildering diversity of forms, ranging from the red heifer and the scapegoat procedure to the trial of a woman suspected of adultery and the brazen serpent.
-Through the offering for an unsolved murder, it demonstrates the power to exonerate the innocent and convicting the guilty and, in the Passover we see its power to bring salvation by identification.
-It was such an offering to which the divine sprinkling of John’s baptism pointed and it also proved to be Messiah’s most awesome tool.
+However, the other, which stemmed from the Edenic burnt offering, is found in a bewildering diversity of forms, ranging from the red heifer and the scapegoat procedure, to the trial of a woman suspected of adultery and the brazen serpent.
+This Edenic sacrifice was a potent sacrament.
+Through the offering for an unsolved murder, it demonstrates an ability to exonerate the innocent and convicting the guilty, whilst, in the Passover, it reveals its power to bring salvation by identification.
+It was such an offering to which the divine sprinkling of John’s baptism pointed; It was such an offering that proved to be Messiah’s most awesome tool.

 Two covenants, two types of sin offering

-At the time of the Exodus, two covenants undergird Israel’s cultic system.
+At the time of the Exodus, two covenants under-gird Israel’s cultic system.
 The Noahic covenant, established with Noah’s descendants in the aftermath of the flood, and the much older Edenic covenant, established with Eve and her seed, following Adam’s fall.
-Just as these foundational covenants each had their own characteristic offering, the peace offering and the burnt offering respectively, so each also had its own type of sin offering, the characteristics of which flowed directly from the basic offering, whilst negating its benefits.
+Each of these foundational covenants each had their own characteristic offering, the Noahic being the peace offering and the Edenic being the burnt offering, and each also had its own type of sin offering.
+The characteristics of each sin offering, whilst flowing directly from their equivalent basic offering, negated its benefits to the supplicant, as if, by voluntarily acknowledging that they had forfeited these benefits, the supplicant for a merciful judgement.

-In the Noahic sin offering, the negation of benefit is especially apparent.
-In the basic sacrifice, the peace offering, the priest poured the blood out at the side of the altar to provide atonement (the foundation of the altar being counted as ground).
-This then enabled the laity to commune with God through attendance at a divine banquet where the altar took the fat as God’s portion, God’s representatives (the priest) took their designated portions of the meat and the other attendees eat the rest1.
-In this offering’s sin equivalent, the priests displayed a portion of the blood on the horns of the altar, thus rendering it ineffective.
-They then ensure that attendance at the banquet was restricted to God and his servants.
-Thus, only the priests eat the meat, even though they offered the fat and burnt the remainder just as for the peace offering (Lev 4:8-12, note especially 10, 22-35, 6:26-30)2.
+In the Noahic, or peace, offering (Lev 3:1-16), the blood is poured out on side of the altar, the fatty bits are treated as a food offering to God, then the skin and the remainder are the supplicant's. the priest poured the blood out at the side of the altar to provide atonement.
+This then enabled the laity to commune with God through attendance at a divine banquet where the altar took the fat as God’s portion, God’s representatives (the priest) took their designated portions of the meat, and the other attendees eat the rest1.
+In this offering’s sin equivalent, the priests displayed a portion of the blood on the horns of the altar, thus rendering it ineffective as atonement for the life, whilst calling God's attention to that fact (by placing it where it could cry out).
+The remainder was disposed of as usual, but the damage was already done, so this brings no benefit.
+The priests then ensured that attendance at the banquet was restricted to God and his servants, so the people did not benefit.
+Thus, only the priests eat the meat, even though they offered the fat and burnt the remainder (God's portion) just as for a peace offering (Lev 4:8-12, note especially 10, 22-35, 6:26-30)2.

 The bull offered on the Day of Atonement is perhaps the most recognisably Edenic sin offering.
 The high priest took its blood into the tent of meeting, a model or ‘shadow’ of the inaccessible heavens (see Appendix Q) in which God’s presence was guaranteed to manifest above the Ark of the Covenant.
 Then priests burned the flesh and hide outside the camp.